[Realms of Pugmire] What’s New?

 Next week I’ll talk about some of the core rules changes, because I think they’re very exciting!

-5 responses to “[Realms of Pugmire] What’s New?”
+5 thoughts on “[Realms of Pugmire] What’s New?”

 And I know it’s likely not in the works, but I’d love a Badger Kingdoms supplement, to cover what’s going on there.
 Maybe with some alternate player species (mustelids) to fit.
 Maybe if the crowdfunding for this edition goes well.